Updated: December 6th, 2022

 In the meantime, the current choices left Company A’s shareholders with permanently diluted value, while Company B simply has an added financial expense to the business.

 Again, there’s no “right” financing choice, even for companies within the same industry and of the same size.
-Using EBITDA to eliminate the impact of financing allows easier apples-to-apples comparisons of business fundamentals.
+Using EBITDA to eliminate the impact of financing structure allows easier apples-to-apples comparisons of business fundamentals.
 That’s why it’s so popular among private equity and similar investors.

 Want a Better Understanding of EBITDA?